IShix-g/SmartGitUPM/README.md

 ### Support for Private Repository Update Checks

-Supports packages in private repositories (SSL connection).
+Supports packages in private repositories (SSH connection).
 You can check updates even in private repositories.

 ![Update](Docs/private_repo.jpg)

-- Configure SSL and set the SSL URL, for example, `git@github.com:IShix-g/SmartGitUPM.git`
+- Configure SSH and set the SSH URL, for example, `git@github.com:IShix-g/SmartGitUPM.git`
 - Large private repositories take longer to display the first time.
 - The size of a public repository does not affect display speed.